thepaperpilot/thepaperpilot.github.io/site/garden/objectivity/index.md

 He also describes the history of fashion's values, and how previously there was the idea of a singular "objective" sense of fashion, and that those who disagree are just incorrect.
 Essentially that meant the goal of fashion was to look like how the elites look.
 He argues that today fashion is still trying to look how the elites look, but now the elites are fractured - academic elites have their own fashion from, say, the elites of hip hop.
 This actually sounds a lot like Butler's argument for [Gender Performativity](/garden/gender-performativity/index.md).

 ## Further Reading

+The various pages I have here on [Constructivism](/garden/constructivism/index.md)

 I'm vaguely aware that the idea of truth and the relationship between absolute, objective, and universal truths are an important topic in philosophy, and I want to explore it at some point.
 I've seen these texts recommended:
 - [Theories of Truth: A Critical Introduction](https://www.amazon.com/Theories-Truth-A-Critical-Introduction/dp/0262611082)